Mexican street food

 Corundas are a variety of tamales in Michoacán in a triangle shape wrapped in corn stalk leaves.
 They can be eaten alone, with salsa or as an accompaniment to a meal.

-The Chiapas version of the tamale has a distinct flavor, often containing ingredients such as pibil, mole sauce, carrot, corn grains, egg, raisins, almonds (the locally named nacatamales, a regional version of Nicaraguan well-known version), a version with the regional herb chipilín with chicken or queso blanco and versions wrapped in banana leaves.
+In Chiapas tamale has a distinct flavor, often containing ingredients such as pibil, mole sauce, carrot, corn grains, egg, raisins, almonds, a version with the regional herb chipilín with chicken or queso blanco, and versions wrapped in banana leaves.

 They are often sold by vendors on specially made tricycles for street vendors.

 Uchepos are tamales made with fresh corn, generally made in Michoacán in July and August.

 Camotes is a traditional food present in Central and Southern Mexico.

-Camotes venders are distinctive because of the loud, highly noticeable, whistle created by the cart they cook the potatoes in.
-One can walk down the streets of Mexico City and know where a Camote vender was located blocks away.
+Camote vendors are distinctive because of the loud, highly noticeable, whistle created by the cart they cook the potatoes in.
+One can walk down the streets of Mexico City and know where a camote vendor is located.

 Camote is mostly only located in or around Mexico City or other metropolises.